-while choosing a career in Finance Sector in India, have you ever given a thought that the money which is being deposited in the bank or which is invested in stocks shares or bonds where it goes or who manages it?
+While choosing a career in Finance Sector in India, have you ever given a thought that the money which is being deposited in the bank or which is invested in stocks shares or bonds where it goes or who manages it?
 Well, all these investments are smartly further distributed in a range of financial instruments so as to maintain a proper balance between debt and equity by the financial services segment of the bank and standalone financial corporations.
+There are many opportunities available in the domain of finance and financial markets.

 Financial services include products and services offered by financial institutions to assist in financial transactions and other similar activities.
 It may include various types of investment opportunities, loans, credit card etc. However, the significant chunk of work ensues in capital markets.